TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Acknowledgment

 \section{Acknowledgment}

-Our sincere thanks go to Yuanhong Zeng (UCLA) and Qian Long (UCLA) for their suggestion in driving Kinova, Lei Yan (LeapZenith AI Research) for mechanical design support, Yida Niu (PKU) for demo shooting, and Ms. Hailu Yang (PKU) for her assistance in procuring every piece of raw material necessary for this research.
-This work is supported in part by the National Science and Technology Major Project (2022ZD0114900), the National Natural Science Foundation of China (62376031), the Beijing Nova Program, the State Key Lab of General AI at Peking University, the PKU-BingJi Joint Laboratory for Artificial Intelligence, and the National Comprehensive Experimental Base for Governance of Intelligent Society, Wuhan East Lake High-Tech Development Zone.
+Our sincere thanks go to Yuanhong Zeng (UCLA) and Qian Long (UCLA) for their suggestion in driving Kinova, Lei Yan (LeapZenith AI Research) for mechanical design support, Yida Niu (PKU) for demo shooting, Saiyao Zhang (UCAS) for simulation support, and Ms. Hailu Yang (PKU) for her assistance in procuring every piece of raw material necessary for this research.